cncf/devstats.archive/METRICS.md

 5) To test new metric on non-production database "test", use: `GHA2DB_PROJECT={{project}} ./devel/test_metric_sync.sh` script.
 6) Add Grafana dashboard or row that displays this metric.
 Eventually copy existing one and adjust.
 7) Update all Home dashboards (make dashboard list panel higher to include new dashboard without scrolling).
 7) Export new Grafana dashboard to JSON, for example use `./devel/get_all_sqlite_jsons.sh`.
+If you are using dashboards folders update `./grafana/project/custom_sqlite.sql`.
 8) Create PR for the new metric.
 9) Add metrics dashboard decription in this [file](https://github.com/cncf/devstats/blob/master/DASHBOARDS.md).
 10) Add more detailed documentation in [dashboards documentation](https://github.com/cncf/devstats/blob/master/docs/dashboards/).
+Then update `metrics/project/vars.yaml` to include that metric.

 # Tags